ofnote/tsalib/README.md

 Note how TSAs are used as optional type annotations supported by Python >= 3.5.
 These annotations are optional and do not affect program performance.

-Use TSNs to write intuitive and crisp shape transformations.
+Use TSN to write intuitive and crisp shape transformations.

 ```python
 from tsalib import permute_transform as pt